ebaauw/homebridge-hue/README.md

 #### Debug Log File
 Homebridge Hue outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
-When Homebridge is started with `-D`, Homebridge Hue outputs a debug message for each request it makes to the bridge / gateway, for each state change it detects while polling the bridge / gateway, and for each push notification it receives from the deCONZ gateway.
-Additionally, it issues a debug message for each bridge / gateway resource it detects.
+When Homebridge is started with `-D`, Homebridge Hue outputs a debug message for each request it makes to the bridge ~~/ gateway~~, for each state change it detects while polling the bridge ~~/ gateway, and for each push notification it receives from the deCONZ gateway~~.
+Additionally, it issues a debug message for each bridge ~~/ gateway~~ resource it detects.

 To capture these messages into a log file do the following:
 - If you're running Homebridge as a service, stop that service;